ncsurobotics/SW8-Documentation/docs/procedures/dryrun.md

     ```sh
     ssh sw8@192.168.2.5
     ```
+- If prompted about a "fingerprint" enter "yes"
 - Enter the password when prompted (ask other members if you don't know the password; I can't put it in public docs!)
-- Once you've enterd the password, you'll have a ssh session connected to the jetson.
+- Once you've entered the password, you'll have a ssh session connected to the jetson.
 You'll see a shell from the jetson in your terminal now.

 ![](./img/sw8_login_ssh.jpg)